MarkWilcock/Python-Course/intermediate_challenges.md

 Python has many famous packages.
 Explore some of these.

-For each package, wite a tiny script that shows its capabilities.
+For each package, write a tiny script that shows its capabilities.

 ## Python Environments